Guillermo "Pinky" Mordan: Musical career

-Under his company Mordan Music, Pinky made worked with the duo Eddy y Henry.
-Eddy y Henry’s music premiered on Music Choice, played on both major New York Radio stations La Mega and La X, with songs with major recording artist Nicky Jam, Fuego and Notch, and landed them their first number one record in many cities in Colombia; “Por ti me muero”.
+Under his company Mordan Music, Pinky worked closely with the duo Eddy y Henry, securing a music premiere on Music Choice.
+The project played on both major New York Radio stations La Mega and La X, with songs featuring major recording artist Nicky Jam, Fuego and Notch.
+"Por ti me muero" landed them their first number one record in many cities across Colombia.
 Voler “Eddy” is currently working on his solo project debuting with his single “Young Julio Iglesias” under Mordan Music inc.

 Recording artist John Lajara has landed in top 10 Latin Charts in Colombia under Mordan Music with his single “Nadie Como Tu” featuring Jory Boy showing the capabilities of uniting artist from different nationalities and becoming a success in different parts of the world.